kragen/derctuo/muriate-thermal-mass.md

 [Solar Netting](solar-netting.md) for how to prevent cheap glass from being broken by hailstones, using chicken wire.)

+(The heat transfer rate of a bubbler is limited by the size of the bubbles, but a saturated solution of muriate of lime gets quite frothy, from which I conclude that either the muriate itself reduces the surface tension substantially, or my sample is contaminated with a surfactant.
+Either way, if a heat and/or vapor exchange is effected through direct contact, as in a droplet-column or bubbler exchanger, cyclonic separators or something might be necessary to filter the desiccant out of the air.)

 Moreover, as mentioned above, this thermal collector and desiccant can serve not only to provide house heating, but also house cooling and, when necessary, dehumidification.
 This means it's competing against